Opendoor Fees: Is the Convenience Worth the Cost?

 Show more

-**Estimates based on an internal analysis of 409 Opendoor homes and 123 Offerpad homes bought and sold between May 2023 and June 2025.
+*Estimates based on an internal analysis of 410 Opendoor homes and 123 Offerpad homes bought and sold between May 2023 and June 2025.
 Data sourced from House Canary and public property records.
-Estimated losses do not include repair costs.

-We talked to Bradley Carpenter, a seller in Kansas City, who got offers from both companies.
+For example, we talked to Bradley Carpenter, a home seller in Kansas City who got offers from both companies in 2023.
 He told us, "Offerpad's initial offer was higher, but they dropped it $40,000 after an inspection."
 Opendoor only came down $7,000 for repairs.
 Despite Offerpad's higher initial offer, the repair costs made Opendoor the better choice for him.

-Something to note is that iBuyers like Opendoor and Offerpad have stricter purchase criteria than typical cash buyers.
-If your home is in less-than-ideal condition, another company that buys houses for cash may be a more suitable option.
+One thing to note about both iBuyers: Opendoor and Offerpad have stricter purchase criteria than typical cash buyers.
+If your home is in less-than-ideal condition, a local we buy houses company may be a more suitable option.
+While these companies typically offer less upfront, they typically cover closing costs and don't charge any service fees.

 How much does Opendoor charge for repairs?